raphaelsty/cherche-api/README.md

 docker run -d --restart unless-stopped --name container -p 80:80 cherche
 ```

+### FastAPI - Dockerfile

+You may need to configure the `Dockerfile` differently to suit your needs based on the documentation provided by [FastAPI](https://fastapi.tiangolo.com/deployment/docker/).

 ### Elasticsearch

 To use the Elasticsearch retriever, the official documentation provides information to start an